Welcome to Convention 2026!

-One Root System: Day One of Convention 2026
+One Root System: Convention Day One

 From the opening smudging ceremony to the final announcement, Day One of HSAA Convention 2026 set the tone for two days of solidarity, purpose, and collective action.
 Under the banner of “Rooted & Rising,” health-care professionals from across Alberta gathered to reaffirm what makes our Union strong — deep roots, and an unstoppable drive to grow.